LambdaHack/LambdaHack/README.md

 Compilation and installation
 ----------------------------

-The library is best compiled and installed via Cabal, which also takes care of all dependencies.
+The library is best compiled and installed via Cabal (already a part of your OS distribution, or available within [The Haskell Platform] [7]), which also takes care of all the dependencies.
 The latest official version of the library can be downloaded automatically by Cabal from [Hackage] [3] as follows

     cabal install LambdaHack